ika-rwth-aachen/docker-ros/README.md

 1. All dependency repositories that are defined in a `.repos` file anywhere in the repository are cloned using [vcstool](https://github.com/dirk-thomas/vcstool).
 1. The ROS dependencies listed in each package's `package.xml` are installed by [rosdep](https://docs.ros.org/en/independent/api/rosdep/html/).
 1. *(optional)* Additional system dependencies from a special file `additional-debs.txt` are installed via `apt`, if needed.
+1. *(optional)* Additional Python dependencies from a special file `additional-pip-requirements.txt` are installed via `pip`, if needed.
 1. *(optional)* A special folder `files/` is copied into the images, if needed.
 1. *(optional)* A special script `custom.sh` is executed to perform further arbitrary installation commands, if needed.
 1. *(deployment)* All ROS packages are built using `catkin` (ROS) or `colcon` (ROS2).